 Retaliation occurs when an employer punishes or treats an employee differently for engaging in a legally protected activity.
 Some employers think they can skirt safety rules, commit fraud, theft, or engage in other wrongdoing or illegalities in the workplace and get away with it.
 Adverse actions should never be taken against an employee for raising occupational safety or health concerns, or reporting the occurrence of wrongdoings in the workplace.
 Employers have a duty to ensure a safe work environment and the consequences of engaging in workplace retaliation can be substantial.
 For example, in Iwekaogwu v.
-City of Los Angeles, 75 Cal.
+City of California, 75 Cal.
 App.
 4th 803, 821 (1999), the employee was awarded $450,000 in emotional damages.

 If your employer, one of your co-workers, or superiors has been involved in misdeeds and you have reported them, it is illegal for your employer to retaliate against you for speaking up.
 Prohibited retaliation by an employer includes: termination of your employment, discharge, threatened discharge, reduction in your pay or hours, demotion, denial of a promotion, suspension or refusing to renew an employment contract, among other things.
 If this has happened to you or you believe you were subjected to an adverse employment action because you confronted or reported wrongdoing in the workplace, you may be entitled to compensation as a victim of workplace retaliation.